MobileFirst-Platform-Developer-Center/DevCenter/_posts/2018/2018-07-18-8-0-cd-update-release.md

 ## What is included in this CD update
-*This CD update is cumulative of fixes and features included in all previous iFixes released since the last CD update (8.0.0.0-MFPF-IF201711230641-CDUpdate-01).
+*This CD update is cumulative (includes fixes and features from 8.0.0.0-MFPF-IF201711230641-CDUpdate-01) and includes fixes and features included in all previous iFixes released since the last CD update (8.0.0.0-MFPF-IF201711230641-CDUpdate-01).
 See the [list of iFixes](https://mobilefirstplatform.ibmcloud.com/blog/2018/05/18/8-0-master-ifix-release/).*

 ### Features included in this CD update
 *Below is the list of major features included in this CD update.*